Al-Haqbani/z/README.md

 Full Auto Mode executes all searchers concurrently to accelerate large scans.
 Leak results may also be verified by a free AI classifier.
 When enabled from the prompts or the web form, each detected token is checked with a lightweight model from HuggingFace to reduce false positives.
 For even more accuracy you can enable *active token verification*, which validates GitHub tokens directly via the API.
 Optional Telegram or Discord notifications can alert you when leaks are found.
 The CLI now highlights the severity of each finding in color for quick triage.
+When active verification is enabled, results now include an **Active** column indicating whether each token is still valid.

 ## Usage